alexandergolob/alexander-golob/src/pages/blog/from-walls-to-wheels-art-art-everywhere-cedric-douglas-and-the-up-truck.md

 Eventually, I decided to go to college \[at MassArt] for \[graphic design,] the same thing \[as my friend George], because I liked what he was doing.
 The irony of the situation is that one of the first big murals I did in Boston was at Northeastern, and he was the head of design at the time.
 While I was doing \[the mural], we had a big meeting, and he was there.
 It was so weird because he is  the reason why I went into design, even though I'm not even doing design right now.
 I don't think he knew - I actually told him recently that he inspired me to go to college for design.

 ![a](/assets/cedric-douglas-northeastern-mural-one-i-used-.jpg "Douglas' mural at Northeastern University, \\"World of Innocent Wonder\\"")

+Douglas' mural at Northeastern University, "World of Innocent Wonder"

 After community college, I actually moved to Savannah, Georgia to go to SCAD (it’s like a Harvard for art school, and I hated it, it is the worst school ever).
 I ended up going there for motion graphics - animation, like in commercials or in sports, video game graphics - I just love letters, form, and color, and shape, and so on.